 When painting baseboard, some painters slip masking tape under the baseboard.
 But this is time-consuming and doesn’t create a seep-proof seal between the baseboard and the carpet.
-So Steve presses the tape against the baseboard, covering about 1/4 in. of the bottom edge.
+Instead, press the tape against the baseboard, covering about 1/4 in. of the bottom edge.
 Press down hard on the carpet while you apply the tape.
 That way, the tape will hold the carpet down while you paint.
 Later, when you remove the tape, the carpet will rise and cover the unpainted edge of the baseboard.

 Large drop cloths work great if you’re painting a ceiling, but they’re overkill if you’re only painting walls and trim.
 Drop cloth runners are usually 3 to 4 ft. wide and are much easier and safer to work with because you don’t have to fold them several times.
 Folded drop cloths are easy to trip on, and nothing good results from tripping with an open paint can in your hand.

 Even though you diligently clean your brushes, they will eventually wear out.
 Consider saving a couple of different sizes to repurpose as cleaning brushes.
 An old paintbrush is an excellent tool for dusting off window trim or whatever else needs a light touch.

 After you apply masking tape, run a putty knife, or a 5-in-1 tool, over it to “set” the tape to the trim.
 This bonds the tape to the surface and helps stop paint from seeping under the tape and up onto the trim.

 When you remove masking tape that has been left on too long, the tape can pull chunks of paint off with it.
-It’s usually best to pull off the masking tape while the paint is relatively wet; rarely does he leave it on overnight.
-But when it has stayed on too long, he gently cuts the tape along the line where the paint meets the trim.
+It’s usually best to pull off the masking tape while the paint is relatively wet; however, if it does stay on too long, gently cut the tape along the line where the paint meets the trim.
 This prevents the paint from sticking to the tape and coming off the wall.

 It’s hard to create a straight line when you’re painting the wall along a textured ceiling.
 As you move your paintbrush along, the bristles get hung up on the texture, which creates noticeable paint globs.
 Use your 5-in-1 tool or a screwdriver to remove about 1/8 in. to 1/4 in. of texture, creating a clear path for the brush.

-9: Remove the fuzz
+Remove the Fuzz

-10: Comb the brush
+Comb the Brush

 A paintbrush comb is the best tool for cleaning a brush.
 Unlike other brush cleaning tools, a comb penetrates and cleans deep between the bristles.
 It also prevents the bristles from sticking together, which helps your brush stay soft and retain its shape longer.

 Don’t neglect your roller.
 If you don’t rinse off the roller, you’ll end up with hardened paint inside the bushings or bearings, and that will ultimately result in a paint roller that doesn’t roll.
 Keeping your tools clean doesn’t have to be expensive.
 You can get great results with a $2 pot scrubber purchased at a discount store.